One of the many benefits of being a Clarendon Scholar is membership of the Clarendon Scholars’ Association.

 Your fellow Clarendon Scholars are normally the very first people you meet when you start at Oxford for your graduate course.

 The Welcome Event is tailored to fit in with the graduate orientation events during -1st week.
 The event is designed to introduce you to Oxford and the Clarendon Fund.

 Over the years, we have visited many of Oxford’s iconic venues such as the Divinity School, the Sheldonian Theatre, Oxford University Press, The Museum of Natural History, and the Ashmolean Museum to name a few.
 This informal welcome is also a great opportunity to get to know each other as well as the Clarendon Scholars’ Council over drinks and nibbles.

 I am extremely grateful to be part of the Clarendon community.
 Not only does it support me with my studies, but it’s also a great opportunity to find friends and peers, to exchange ideas and opinions and spend time outside both the college and the department.

 Maria Giovanna Foti, DPhil Particle Physics

-The Clarendon Annual Reception is an opportunity to celebrate the hard work of the Clarendon Scholars over the previous year, as well as to thank all the partners and friends from the University, its Colleges, Oxford University Press, and beyond for their continued support and assistance in ensuring the success of the scholarship.
-Over the years, the event has been held at numerous University of Oxford buildings including the Western Library, the Sheldonian Theatre, the Oxford Museum of Natural History, Oxford University Press and the Blavatnik School of Government, to name just a few.
-Usually hosted by the Vice-Chancellor with special guest speakers from Oxford University Press (OUP), this event celebrates all the individuals and organisations which support Clarendon from the across the University.
+The Clarendon Annual Reception is an opportunity to celebrate the hard work of the Clarendon Scholars over the previous year, as well as to thank all the partners and friends from the University, its colleges, Oxford University Press and beyond for their continued support and assistance in ensuring the success of the scholarship.
+The event has been held at numerous University of Oxford buildings including the Weston Library, the Sheldonian Theatre, Oxford University Press and the Blavatnik School of Government.
+Usually hosted by the Pro-Vice-Chancellor for Education with representatives of Oxford University Press (OUP) attending, this event celebrates all the individuals and organisations which support Clarendon from across the University.